-Shower curtains perform both a functional role in the bathroom by keeping water in its proper place and a decorative role by establishing a stylish aesthetic.
+Shower curtains perform both a functional role in the bathroom by keeping water in its proper place like a shower door and a decorative role by establishing a stylish aesthetic.
 But whether you choose a simple plastic curtain to curtail water or a layered, luxury look, the shower curtain is going to need to be cleaned.

 Shower curtains are exposed to bath soaps, body soil, and lots of moisture and humidity that encourage the growth of mildew.
 Learning how to wash a fabric, plastic, or vinyl shower curtain properly will extend the life of the product and keep your bathroom environment healthier.